nickstanley574/DePaulCSC241Interview/deck.md

 ```
 {% comment %}

-* I graduated from DePaul University with a Bachelors Degree in Computer Science in 2016
+* I earned a Bachelors Degree in Computer Science from DePaul University in 2016

-* I also graduated from DePaul with a Master in Software Engineering in 2019
+* I coninuted my education and graduated from DePaul with a Master in Software Engineering in 2019

 * During my master program I was in the Graduate Assistant program has a Tutor.

+* I worked at a company called Discovery Education which was owned by Discovery Channel and made online cleaning tools for students k-12.

-* I am currently working at Backstop solutions as a Senior DevOps Engineer leading a team of 4.
+* I am currently working at Backstop solutions as a Senior DevOps Engineer.

 {% endcomment %}